hot-meal/javascript-best-practices/README.md

 If a function calls or is related to another, keep those functions close in the source file.

-Ideally, keep them together.
+Keep them together.
 We read code from top-to-bottom.

 **Bad:**